EliWuerth/spot-sdk/docs/payload/docker_containers.md

 1. Implement and test application in a development environment, such as a development computer.
 In this case, the development computer connected to Spot's WiFi acts as the computation payload for the robot.
 Testing in the development environment allows for quick iterations and updating of the application code.
 2. Dockerize the application and test the docker image with the application on the development environment.
 The change in this step compared to the previous one is to run the application inside a docker container, rather than on the host OS of the development environment.
 This step verifies that the application works correctly in a containerized environment, and it acts as a stepping stone to the final step below.
 The section [Create Docker Images](#create-docker-images) described how to create and test the docker images in the local development environment.
-3. If targeting the CORE I/O payload, combine all docker containers with a docker-compose configuration file and package everything into a Spot Extension, as described in the [Manage Payload Software in CORE I/O](#manage-payload-software-in-core-i-o) section.
+3. If targetting the CORE I/O payload, combine all docker containers with a docker-compose configuration file and package everything into a Spot Extension, as described in the [Manage Payload Software in CORE I/O](#manage-payload-software-in-core-i-o) section.
 4. Deploy and manage the Spot Extension in the CORE I/O payload (also described in the section linked above).
 Running the dockerized application on a computation payload attached to Spot removes the need for WiFi connectivity between Spot and a stationary computation environment, improving Spot's autonomy.

 To manage the docker images on any other compute payload, please refer to the [Command-line Configuration](#command-line-configuration) section.